rameeskh/To-Do-List/README.md

 ## Description

-* A basic TO-D) list app created using JavaScript.
+* A basic TO-DO list app created using JavaScript.
 * todo's are stored in local storage of the n=browser.

 # How to run